igm503/django-deploy/README.md

 Sometimes, nginx won't connect to the Gunicorn server.
 In my experience, manually restarting nginx usually fixes this.

-## Restarting or Checking the Status your Web Server
+## Restarting or Checking the Status of your Web Server

 The deployment script will create nginx and gunicorn services to run your web server.
 The gunicorn service is owned by the user you specify in the ```django-deploy/.env``` file.
 As a result, checking the status or restarting the gunicorn service can be annoying if you aren't logged in as that user.